 - Preserve any other evidence-Take steps to preserve evidence from the scene of the accident.
 Take pictures of the scene.
 If the motorcycle is removed, informed the towing company in writing that they must make every effort to preserve the motorcycle as evidence.

 Florida Highway Safety and Motor Vehicles ǀ Traffic Safety Statistics– The Florida Highway Safety and Motor Vehicles is the state agency responsible for conducting and collecting research related to Florida roads and highways.
 Available online are traffic and accident reports from 2008- 2014.

-Contact Germain Law Group today for a consultation about your motorcycle accident injury in Florida, including Hillsborough, Pasco, Pinellas, Hernando, Polk, Sumter counties, and surrounding areas.
+Contact Germain Law Group, P.A. today for a consultation about your motorcycle accident injury in Florida, including Hillsborough, Pasco, Pinellas, Hernando, Polk, Sumter counties, and surrounding areas.

-Michael Germain of Germain Law Group is an experienced personal injury attorney in Tampa, who will examine the facts of your motorcycle accident and help you determine the best course for recovering damages.
+Michael Germain of Germain Law Group, P.A. is an experienced personal injury attorney in Tampa, who will examine the facts of your motorcycle accident and help you determine the best course for recovering damages.

-Contact Germain Law Group at (813) 835-8888 or submitting an online form to schedule a confidential consultation.
+Contact Germain Law Group, P.A. at (813) 835-8888 or submitting an online form to schedule a confidential consultation.